adrianmuzychenko/figure2d/README.md

 # figure2d

-pplication that allows you to create and edit shapes with coordinates.
+Application that allows you to create and edit shapes with coordinates.
 After changing the coordinates, the figure should be removed in accordance with the new data.

 ## Development server

 Run `npm install` for restore packages
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Open `runServer.bat` for running server part.

 ## Build